-I purchased it from its original California owner in the mid-1990’s to restore for my college age daughter.
-It was professionally stripped to the bare metal and repainted in gorgeous brilliant silver metallic.
+I purchased the 250C from its original California owner in the mid-1990’s to restore for my college age daughter.
+It was professionally stripped to the bare metal and repainted in brilliant silver metallic.

-Sadly, an oil gasket failed, she was not paying attention to the oil gauge, she ran it low on oil and a bearing begin to fail.
-Fortunately, it was caught in time, the engine was removed and completely rebuilt.
+The engine was removed and completely rebuilt.
 Failsafe “Idiot lights” were added for both water temperature and oil pressure.
-In the future, flashing lights and an audible beeping sound will convince even the most carefree driver that something needs attention – promptly!
+So that she could rely on flashing lights and an audible alarm to insure even the most carefree driver that something needs attention – promptly!

 The following is a fairly comprehensive list of the mechanical restoration work: front suspension – all new control arm bushings, ball Joints, tie rod ends, wheel bearings, sub frame mounts, brake rotors , calibers, flex brake lines, new Bilstein shocks, steering stabilizer and sway bar, power steering hoses etc.; rear suspension – all new trailing arm bushings, sub axle bearings, axle bearings repacked, sway bar mounting kit, brake rotors, calipers, flex brake lines, new Bilstein shocks, new differential mounts; new drive shaft flex couplers etc.; Engine rebuild – all new pistons, bearings, oil pump, timing chain and gears, tensioner and guides, water pump, power steering pump, starter, reconditioned head with all new valves and guides, rocker arms, re-cored radiator, clutch fan, new harmonic balancer, new air conditioning compressor, a/c dryer, a/c hoses, a/c expansion valve etc.; body and paint – entire body stripped to bare metal, polyester primer, Imron paint, 95% of outside chrome, moldings and weather striping replaced with new factory parts, refinished wood dash, etc. Plus many other items not listed here.

-By the time the restoration was finished, my daughter graduated and accepted a job including a company car.
-So, the Coupe has remained stored in my warehouse for our occasional use.
+By the time the restoration was finished, my daughter had graduated and accepted a job including a company car.
+So, the Coupe has remained stored in my warehouse for my occasional use.

 The odometer shows approximately 102,000 miles.
 The new engine has been driven less than 4,000 miles.
-The Nitto radials have been driven approximately 8,000 miles.
-The original black vinyl interior is in excellent condition.
-The original black carpets are in excellent condition.
+The Nitto radials have been driven approximately 4,000 miles.
+The original black MB-Tex interior and carpets are in excellent condition.
 The paint is as bright as the day it was painted.

-After buying it from its original California owner, over $40,000 was invested in it and it looks it!
+Because I over restored it for my daughter, this is almost a new vehicle.
+Over $40,000 has been invested in it and it looks it!
 The brilliant silver metallic paint is miles deep.
 It can be driven as-is with pride and dependability.
-The alloy wheels are original and the purist may wish to refinish them.
-They were originally painted gray or chrome plated.
+The alloy wheels are original and like new.